Preheat the oven

 Prepare the muffin pan

 Increase the oven temperature to 425°F (220°C).
-Lightly mist the tops of two standard muffin tins with nonstick spray to ensure easy release.
-Line every alternate cavity with paper liners.
+Grease the tops of two standard muffin tins lightly with nonstick spray.
+To encourage airflow and even baking, line every other well with paper liners.

-In a medium mixing bowl, whisk together the toasted wheat bran, flour, baking powder, baking soda, salt, and cinnamon.
+In a medium bowl, whisk the toasted wheat bran, white whole wheat flour, baking powder, baking soda, salt and ground cinnamon.

-In a separate large bowl, whisk the brown sugar, honey, and melted butter until smooth.
-Incorporate the eggs one at a time, ensuring each is fully blended before adding the next.
-Stir in the applesauce or mashed banana, followed by the buttermilk and vanilla extract.
+In another large mixing bowl, mix the light brown sugar, honey and melted butter together with a whisk until smooth.
+Add the eggs one at a time, scraping well after each addition.
+Add the applesauce (or banana), then stir in the buttermilk and vanilla extract.

 Mix the batter

-Gently fold the dry mixture into the wet ingredients using a silicone spatula, stirring only until no dry flour remains visible.
-Avoid overmixing.
-Distribute the batter evenly into the prepared muffin tin, filling each liner nearly to the brim.
+Using a silicone spatula, fold the dry mixture into the wet ingredients.
+Gently fold briefly or just until no streaks of flour are visible — be careful not to overmix.
+Spoon the batter into the prepared muffin liners, filling each nearly to the top.

 Bake the muffins

-Place the muffin tin in the oven and bake for 5 minutes.
-Without opening the oven, lower the temperature to 350°F (175°C) and continue baking for an additional 10 to 13 minutes, or until a toothpick inserted in the center emerges clean.
+Put the muffin tins into the oven and roast at 425 ˚F (220 ˚C) for 5 minutes.
+Without opening the door of the oven, lower the temperature to 350°F (175°C) and bake for 10 to 13 minutes more.
+The muffins are done when a toothpick inserted into the center comes out clean.